 Q. What would be the appropriate servos to use in a Hangar 9 Ultra Stick 30cc.
 Which will most likely be fitted with a DA-35 engine.
 Mostly flown for sport flying some 3d maneuvers.
 Just by comparing torque and size I think I may be able to use your DS90DLHV.
 Any recommendations you have for the build would be greatly appreciated.

 A. There was a time I'd have said, yes, use the DS90DLHV in the 30cc Ultra Stick and moved on to other things.
 Especially because they themselves (Hangar 9) recommend their Spektrum A6180 standard size servo, which on 6V is rated at 94oz-in - but - over time we have revised our opinion.
-These days we now recommend the DS90DLHV principally for the 10cc version, instead and the DS180DLHV for those who intend to fly the smaller version really hard).
+These days we now recommend the DS90DLHV for the 10cc version, instead (and the DS180DLHV for those who intend to fly this smaller version really hard).
 But my response to him is all about the larger version, the hugely popular 300cc model.

-Specifically to John's question; would the DS90DLHV work?
+So, specifically to John's question; would the DS90DLHV work?
 Sure it would.
-Especially if your flying style leans more toward the relaxed end of the scale (read this as instructing, plus light sport flying, and most especially when you love spending nearly a whole tank doing nothing but lazy circuits with lots and lots of touch-and-goes).
+Especially if your flying style leans more toward the sport end of the scale (read this as loops, rolls, inverted flight, occasional spin, plus endless touch-and-goes).

 Some caveats before I continue

 Bottom line?
 This kind of question always poses a tricky situation because I have incomplete information so please allow me some dancing room.
-Nevertheless, below is what we've learned and maybe you can use the information to your benefit, even if you don't buy our servos.
+Nevertheless, what follows is what we've learned so maybe you can use the information to your benefit, even if you don't buy our servos.
 Making a better decision servo-wise is a win-win for all of us because you'll fly a safer model.
-Anyway, if you're thinking of building one of these outstanding models for your fleet!
+Anyway, if you're thinking of building one of these outstanding models for your fleet, read on!

 The use case for various torque values: